Medically reviewed by Jill Johnson, FNP

 While a serum isn’t necessarily a must in your routine, it’s a great bonus product that can really help your complexion.

 Serums are highly concentrated and formulated to address specific skin issues — like dryness, dullness, age spots, wrinkles and more.

-If you’re wanting to address aging skin, look for a serum with vitamin C (which also helps dark spots), vitamin E, ferulic acid, tea polyphenols or resveratrol — or a combination of a few of these.
+If you’re wanting to address aging skin, look for a serum with vitamin C (which also helps dark spots, if you are dealing with dark spot, Hers offers dark spot corrector), vitamin E, ferulic acid, tea polyphenols or resveratrol — or a combination of a few of these.

 Dealing with dryness?
 Try a formula with vitamin E, niacinamide or glycolic acid.

 Because serums can be potent, it’s a good idea to test them on a small patch of skin before using them all over.